timpeters82/aaRon/README.md

 # aaRon

-A collection of R functions I (Aaron Statham) use day-to-day in analysing various next-generation sequencing data, in particular whole genome bisulfite sequencing.
+A collection of R functions I (Aaron use day-to-day in analysing various next-generation sequencing data, in particular whole genome bisulfite sequencing.

 # Installation